miguelapou/parts-tracker-plus-db/README.md

-# Takumi Garage
+# Shako

 A web app to track your restoration parts with status tracking, vendor management, and cost breakdown.
-Additonally, you can kep track of your projects for your restorations
+Additonally, you can kep track of your projects and vehicles for your restorations.

 ## Features